Corelle Profile: Butterfly Gold (1970)

 Introduced in 1970, Butterfly Gold is one of the original Livingware patterns, and it was designed by artist Gregory Mirow.
 Until late 1972, dinnerware sets in this pattern were sold with white undecorated bowls.

 It seems that Butterfly Gold was discontinued officially in the late 1980s or early 1990s, but the true date is unclear.
 Although it was absent from the 1993 catalogue, other company literature from the mid 1990s still placed it among current products.
-Top-selling patterns often remain in production long past the provisions of the Continuity Promise.
-In Butterfly Gold, selected pieces were still available for open stock purchase in the late 1990s, but boxed sets were no longer offered.
+Selected pieces were still available for open stock purchase in the late 1990s, but boxed sets were no longer offered by then.

 Dinner Plate (10¼")

 Deep Bowl (12 oz, 5")

 1 Qt Serving Bowl (8½")